 - Be aware that competitive sports increase your risk for back pain.
 Irrespective of whether or not you have scoliosis, high-level competitive sports are hard on the spine.

 Here’s a link to the article I wrote for the Canadian Orthopaedic Division that has more information on exercise and scoliosis.
-If you have any questions on how to exercise with scoliosis or are having back pain, please contact us at to book an appointment at 416-925-4687 or firstname.lastname@example.org
+If you have any questions on how to exercise with scoliosis or are having back pain, please contact us at 416-925-4687 to book an appointment or firstname.lastname@example.org

 Stolze H, Berdishevsky H, et Al, Safe exercises for adults with Scoliosis: A Scoping review with Proposed Algorithm, presented Antwerp 2019 low back pain congress.